v3ai/cain/README.md

 First, the install script will download all required programs and put all of your configuration files in their respective places

-then it gives you a command called "cain" and sets up a crontab that will grab the most reecent version of those files automatically, and commit them to git in the cain directory.
+then it gives you a command called "cain" and sets up a crontab that will grab the most recent version of those files automatically, and commit them to git in the cain directory.

 ## NOTE: This program will switch your dotfiles and configs to mine